HTTP-RPC/Sierra/README.md

 [![javadoc](https://javadoc.io/badge2/org.httprpc/sierra/javadoc.svg)](https://javadoc.io/doc/org.httprpc/sierra)

 # Introduction
 Sierra is an open-source framework for simplifying development of Java Swing applications.
-It provides a convenient DSL for declaratively constructing Swing component hierarchies.
-It also includes some classes intended to address gaps in the standard Swing library.
-The framework is extremely lightweight (less than 60KB) and has no external dependencies.
+It is extremely lightweight (less than 60KB) and has no external dependencies.
 The project's name comes from the nautical _S_ or _Sierra_ flag, representing the first letter in "Swing":

 ![](sierra.png)